Most of the courses are taught by University lecturers, with assistance from dedicated teams of researchers and administrators:

 There are also a number of subject specialists who teach courses in their particular areas of expertise:

-- specialists: Robert Carter, Francesco Cesarini, Robert Chatley, Rob Collins, Gareth Digby, David Grawrock, Dr Chris Hinds, Nigel Kermode, David King, Robert Leese, Angela Martin, Steve Moyle, Bill Roscoe, Angela Sasse, Kathy Tyrell
+- specialists: Robert Carter, Francesco Cesarini, Robert Chatley, Rob Collins, Gareth Digby, Paul Fremantle, David Grawrock, Nigel Kermode, David King, Janet van der Linden, Angela Martin, Steve Moyle, Jeffrey Ritter, David Rogers, Bill Roscoe, Angela Sasse, Helen Sharp, Kathy Tyrrell

 - guest speakers: Antony Marcano